yanivyacoby/harvard-cs290/_events/communication-with-general-audiences-2.md

 * Revise your talk based on your peers' feedback and the class-wide discussion about story-telling.
 This time, you will be given 10min to present.

 **In Class:**
+* The experiences of international and non-native English speakers in US-based conferences.
 * A continuation of last class.